apache/kvrocks/README.md

 ## Who uses Kvrocks

-Find Kvrocks users at [the Users page](https://kvrocks.apache.org/users/).
+You can find Kvrocks users at [the Users page](https://kvrocks.apache.org/users/).

 Users are encouraged to add themselves to the Users page.
-Send a pull request to add company or organization [information](https://github.com/apache/incubator-kvrocks-website/blob/main/src/components/UserLogos/index.tsx) and [logo](https://github.com/apache/incubator-kvrocks-website/tree/main/static/media/users).
+Either leave a comment on the ["Who is using Kvrocks"](https://github.com/apache/incubator-kvrocks/issues/414) issue, or directly send a pull request to add company or organization [information](https://github.com/apache/incubator-kvrocks-website/blob/main/src/components/UserLogos/index.tsx) and [logo](https://github.com/apache/incubator-kvrocks-website/tree/main/static/media/users).

 ## Build and run Kvrocks